louiss0/markdoc-html-tag-schemas-mono-repo/docs/pages/schemas/external-media.md

 - A *****.
 - A string that starts with either src or self and ends with a http url.

-:::info It will then transform that object into a string that places all keys and values side by side.
+:::info It will then transform that object into a string that places all types and required side by side.

 This code will transform

 ```md